-Chicago was originally published in 1906 with just 200 pages under the lengthy, albeit descriptive title: Manual of Style: Being a compilation of the typographical rules in force at the University of Chicago Press, to which are appended specimens of type in use.
+Often called Chicago or CMOS, the text was originally published in 1906 with just 200 pages under the lengthy, albeit descriptive title: Manual of Style: Being a compilation of the typographical rules in force at the University of Chicago Press, to which are appended specimens of type in use.
 Yes, that’s a mighty long title.

 104 years later, in August, 2010, the sixteenth edition of The Chicago Manual of Style was published with 1,040 pages.
 It is available in hardcover, and there’s also a handy online edition that you can pay to subscribe to.

-The CMS is so widely used because it can be applied to almost any type of writing.
+Chicago is so widely used because it can be applied to almost any type of writing.
 It’s extremely flexible and offers writers options for various formats.
-Many smaller, niche-oriented style guides are based on the concepts outlined in Chicago, making it the foundation for most writing styles and grammar usages found throughout America.
+Many smaller, niche-oriented style guides are based on the guidelines set forth in Chicago, making it the foundation for most writing styles and grammar usages found throughout America.